hsanson/chrome-pass/README.md

 - Click the username you want to fill into the login form from the list.
   - You may type a search term in the search box to filter the list of usernames.
 - The form should be automatically filled with the username and corresponding password.

+## Version 0.5.1 Notes

+Replace `otpoauth` custom fields with `pass__otpauth` in you pass files.
+The `otpoaut` custom field will be removed and won't work in future releases.

 ## Version 0.5.0 Notes